yeoman/yeoman.io/app/_includes/yeoman.wiki/The-Road-to-1.0.md

+Our initial release of Yeoman attempted to be a lot of things to a lot of people.
+We learned a number of lessons from this process, including the importance of clear messaging around the tools used in our toolbelt and how our workflow might be customized.
+We aim to make the experience of using Yeoman more streamlined in 1.0 keeping in mind the following:

 ## Yeoman 0.9 pain points

 * Confusion with Grunt, no clear migration path
-* Grunt tasks, Yeoman tasks, difference?
+* Grunt tasks, Yeoman tasks - it's not entirely clear what the differences are.
 * 10-20 minutes to install all dependencies
-* A little too opinionated in some areas
+* A little too opinionated in some areas.
+It's not clear how to customize.
 * Not enough flexibility with existing projects
 * Package management only occasionally worked

 ## Clearing up misconceptions

 * Isn't meant to replace Grunt, but be used alongside it
+* Is an opinionated collection of Grunt tasks, with scaffolding
-* Is meant to be used for workflow.
+* Is meant to be used for workflow alone.
 Grunt is the build process
 * Not a Mac/Unix only tool.
 Windows support coming
 * Not recommended for building websites
 * Shouldn't be used as a blanket "replace everything" solution